electricimp/Usb/docs/DriverDevelopmentGuide.md

 #### setDriverListener(*callback*)

-Sets listener for the driver events.
+Sets listener for driver events.
 Application can get notified if a driver was stopped or started.
 See the callback [definition](#callbackeventtype-driver) for more details.

 | Parameter   | Data Type | Required | Description |